gravity-doc/gravity-doc.github.io/docs/Advanced/Globus.md

 ```

 ### Notes
-Gravity login nodes do not support graphic tools, thus the prerequists in the gra
+Gravity login nodes do not support graphic tools, thus the prerequists listed in the Globus documentation (Tcl/Tk installed) is not required.